-- (1) Administrative Complaint shall mean a document used by the District to initiate a proceeding to impose civil penalties pursuant to Section 7.6.2.7.2. - (2) Biochemical Oxygen Demand (BOD) shall mean the quantity of oxygen utilized in the biological oxidation of organic matter under standard laboratory procedure in five (5) days at twenty (20) degrees Celsius expressed in terms of milligrams per liter mass per volume (mg/l) as determined by appropriate testing procedure. - (3) Board shall mean the Board of Directors of the Irvine Ranch Water District. - (4) Building Drain Sanitary shall mean that part of the lowest horizontal piping of a drainage system which receives sanitary or industrial sewage only, inside the walls of a building and conveys it to the building sewer beginning three (3) feet outside the building wall. - (5) Building Drain Storm shall mean that part of the lowest horizontal piping of a drainage system which receives stormwater or other clear water discharge, but no wastewater, from soil and other drainage pipes inside the walls of a building and conveys it to the building sewer beginning three (3) feet outside the building wall. - (6) Building Sewer Sanitary shall mean a sewer pipe receiving flow from a single building and connecting to a sewer main or lateral, and constructed on private property, except for street crossing. - (7) Building Sewer Storm shall mean the extension from the building storm drain to the public sewer or other place of disposal which conveys stormwater or other clear water drainage, but no sanitary or industrial sewage.
+- ADMINISTRATIVE COMPLAINT means a document used by the District to initiate a proceeding to impose civil penalties pursuant to Section 7.6.2.7.2. - BIOCHEMICAL OXYGEN DEMAND (BOD) means the quantity of oxygen utilized in the biological oxidation of organic matter under standard laboratory procedure in five (5) days at twenty (20) degrees Celsius expressed in terms of milligrams per liter mass per volume (mg/l) as determined by appropriate testing procedure. - BUILDING DRAIN SANITARY means that part of the lowest horizontal piping of a drainage system which receives sanitary or industrial sewage only, inside the walls of a building and conveys it to the building sewer beginning three (3) feet outside the building wall. - BUILDING DRAIN STORM means that part of the lowest horizontal piping of a drainage system which receives stormwater or other clear water discharge, but no wastewater, from soil and other drainage pipes inside the walls of a building and conveys it to the building sewer beginning three (3) feet outside the building wall. - BUILDING SEWER SANITARY means a sewer pipe receiving flow from a single building and connecting to a sewer main or lateral, and constructed on private property, except for street crossing. - BUILDING SEWER STORM means the extension from the building storm drain to the public sewer or other place of disposal which conveys storm water or other clear water drainage, but no sanitary or industrial sewage.